"Yes, he is a son of a bitch, but he is our son of a bitch".This line goes way back to WWII. It has been attributed to:

 A short piece written on the death of Senator James Watson [Indiana], the "last Republican majority leader in the Senate before the Roosevelt era," includes this telling:

 Senator Watson used to tell a story of Uncle Joe which shall be our contribution to the stock of reminiscences about Jim Watson.
 One day in the House the Speaker spoke about a party man as a deserving appointee for some vacant post.
 "But you couldn't recommend him," said young Watson.
 "He's a so-and-so."
-"Yes, he may be," said Uncle Joe, "but, my boy, he's *our*
+"Yes, he may be," said Uncle Joe, "but, my boy, he's *our*"he's a so-and-so, but he's our so-and-so" bears some resemblance to a popular anecdote said to have involved U.S. Rep. Thaddeus Stevens (Pennsylvania; 1792-1868) and cited well into the 20th century:

 so-and so, isn't he?"

 Speaking of the probable contests for seats in the next Congress, the Boston Herald says: "The republicans are not over scrupulous, when in power, as to the management of contested cases.
 In fact, their morality was well illustrated by the characteristic remark of Thad.
-Stevens, when it was said that both claimants of a disputed seat were 'd-----d rascals,' 'I don't
+Stevens, when it was said that both claimants of a disputed seat were 'd-----d rascals,' 'I don't"He's a damned rascal," said Thad.
+Stevens bluntly on a similar occasion,

 doubt it,' said the grim old 'whip,' 'but what I want to know is, which is our d-----d rascal?'